Generation of Photon Pairs by Stimulated Emission in Ring Resonators

 where $\overline{\chi}_3$ is a characteristic value of $\chi_3$ in the ring, and $\overline{n}_T$ and $\overline{n}_F$ are respectively characteristic values of the refractive indices at $\omega_T$ and $\omega_F$; finally, $A_{eff}$ is an effective area determined by the mode overlap in the ring \cite{how_does_it_scale}.

 Assuming a CW pump at $\omega_T$, the rate of generated triplets appearing at the system's output is

 where $P_T$ is the pump power in the input channel, and we introduce the escape efficiency $\eta_J = Q_J/Q_{J,C}$, with $Q_{J,C}$ being the quality factor determined solely by the coupling $\gamma_J$ between the channel and the input/output channel waveguide. {Here we identify an important qualitative feature of the SpTOPDC efficiency in a resonant system: The lower scaling with the ring quality factors arises due to the lower scaling with pump power, compared to SFWM and SPDC.}

-Next we consider the particular non-degenerate case of $G_1=G_2 \equiv G, G_3 \equiv S$ (see Fig \ref{fig:configuration}b).
+{For simplicity,} we consider the particular non-degenerate case of $G_1=G_2 \equiv G, G_3 \equiv S$ (see Fig \ref{fig:configuration}b)\footnotemark[2].
 For SpTOPDC in this configuration, we have